teo-tsirpanis/Farkle/designs/7.0/parser-api.md

 In frameworks that do not support ref fields, we have to use an interface and put the `ParserState` on the heap.
 A `ParserStateBox` class is provided for convenience and will be marked as obsolete on .NET 7.0+ to encourage the more efficient alternative.

-The `Consume` method will update the `TokenStartPosition` and `TotalCharactersRead` properties of `ParserState`.
+The `Consume` method will update the `TokenStartPosition` and `TotalCharactersConsumed` properties of `ParserState`.
 If the character type is `char` or `byte`, the column will be updated according to any CR or LF characters encountered.
 Otherwise only the row number will be updated.

 ### The parser